DevExpress-Examples/devextreme-datagrid-odata/README.md

 <!-- default badges end -->
 # DevExtreme DataGrid - Bind to an OData Service

-This example demonstrates how to bind the DevExtreme DataGrid component to an OData v4 service.
+This example binds the DevExtreme DataGrid component to an OData v4 service.
 An ODataStore is configured to run server-side data operations including filtering, selection, and sorting.

-## Implementation Overview
+## Implementation Steps

-### OData Server Setup
+### Setup the OData Server

 This example includes a pre-configured ASP.NET Core OData server (see [ODataServer](/ODataServer/)) that uses an OData REST API to expose sample data.
 The server runs at `http://localhost:5005` and creates the following endpoint: `/odata/Products`.

-### DataGrid Configuration
+### Configure the DataGrid

-All framework implementations follow the same pattern:
+All framework projects share the same implementation idea:

 1. Create an [ODataStore](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/ODataStore/).
-Use its properties to specify the service's [url](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/ODataStore/Configuration/#url), [key](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/ODataStore/Configuration/#key) data field, and OData [version](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/ODataStore/Configuration/#version).
+Specify the service [url](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/ODataStore/Configuration/#url), [key](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/ODataStore/Configuration/#key) data field, and OData [version](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/ODataStore/Configuration/#version).
-2. You can configure **ODataStore** as a standalone element (see [OData](https://js.devexpress.com/Documentation/Guide/Data_Binding/Specify_a_Data_Source/OData/) for details), but this examples uses a [DataSource](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/) to demonstrate data [filtering](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#filter) and data fields [selection](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#select).
+2. You can configure an **ODataStore** as a standalone variable (see [OData](https://js.devexpress.com/Documentation/Guide/Data_Binding/Specify_a_Data_Source/OData/) for details), but this examples uses a [DataSource](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/) to demonstrate data [filtering](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#filter) and data field [selection](https://js.devexpress.com/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#select).
 3. [Bind the DataGrid](https://js.devexpress.com/Documentation/Guide/UI_Components/DataGrid/Getting_Started_with_DataGrid/#Bind_the_DataGrid_to_Data) to the data source.

-## Running the Example
+## Run the Example

 ### Angular, React, Vue, and jQuery

 1. **Start the OData Server**
-    Run the following command to start the OData server:
+    Execute the following command to start the OData server:

     ```bash
     cd ODataServer
     dotnet run
     ```

-    The server starts at the following URL: `http://localhost:5005`.
+    The server is available at the following URL: `http://localhost:5005`.

 2. **Run the Client Application:**
-    Run one of the following commands to start the client application:
+    Execute one of the following commands to run the client application:

     - **Angular:** `cd Angular && npm install && npm start`
     - **React:** `cd React && npm install && npm run dev`